 An original oil painting should do what a photo cannot.
-Even the best “giclée” print on canvas cannot match the subtlety and intensity of the original pigment fixed in oil vehicle.
-Capturing the transparency of glazing effects is simply not possible, not to mention the three-dimensional quality of paint applied in impasto.
-And even the best print will not last as long as quality oil paint, which can keep its glow for centuries.
-This is what Keats might have meant when he wrote “A thing of beauty is a joy forever.”
+Even the best “giclée” print on canvas cannot match the subtlety and intensity of real oil paint.
+Capturing the transparency of glazing effects is simply not possible, not to mention the three-dimensional quality of impasto.
+And even the best print will fade before oil paint, which can keep its glow for centuries.

-This is why the Provenance sticker on your original will remind you to have the painting revarnished once every century.
-Varnish is not as durable as oil paints once they have polymerized.
-This happens after six months of drying time.
+The Provenance sticker on your original will remind you to have the painting revarnished once every century.
+Varnish is not as durable as oil paints once they have polymerized, about six months of drying time.
 Varnish should not be applied before then.

-In the late 1990s The Ann Arbor Sword Club was fortunate to have Dr. Jeffrey Forgeng in residence.
-By introducing us to researched historical swordplay, he put us on the ground floor of a movement now hitting its stride worldwide.
+Dr. Jeffrey Forgeng came to Ann Arbor in the mid 1990s with his historical swordplay research well begun.
+By introducing it to us, he triggered the Sword Club’s rebirth on the ground floor of a movement now hitting its stride worldwide.
 Jeffrey’s translations of medieval “fechtbuchs” reflect his historical, linguistic and swordplay expertise and make him a top authority for HEMA.

 In the Coast Guard I served two years “before the mast” on a slow freighter to China – literally – and never quite got the salt out.
 Visits on HMS Victory and USS Constitution, plus six times through Patrick O’Brian’s 20 sea novels haven’t done it.
 I want to be ready for the next chance to stand on a rolling deck or go aloft.
 In the meantime I am painting more maritime subjects, some historical.